McGill-ECSE321-Winter2020/project-group-07/README.md

 * Test coverage

 ### Tasks completed by each member:
-* Alex: Implemented unit tests, Rest controller methods, and service methods relevant to messages and client profiles.
+* **Alex**: Implemented unit tests, Rest controller methods, and service methods relevant to messages and client profiles.
-* Kaustav: Implemented unit tests, rest controller methods, and service methods relevant to postings, conducted integration tests for postings and comments, added methods for referential integrity adherence and build system compatibility.
+* **Kaustav**: Implemented unit tests, rest controller methods, and service methods relevant to postings, conducted integration tests for postings and comments, added methods for referential integrity adherence and build system compatibility.
-* Mohamed: Implemented unit tests, rest controller methods, and service methods relevant to applications, conducted integration tests for applications and messages and client profile, added methods for referential integrity adherence and build system compatibility.
+* **Mohamed**: Implemented unit tests, rest controller methods, and service methods relevant to applications, conducted integration tests for applications and messages and client profile, added methods for referential integrity adherence and build system compatibility.
-* Nicolas: Implemented unit tests, Rest controller methods, and service methods for the getOpenPostings, commentOnPost, getComments methods
+* **Nicolas**: Implemented unit tests, Rest controller methods, and service methods for the getOpenPostings, commentOnPost, getComments methods
-* Rahul: Implemented service methods, unit tests for service methods, and RESTful services for the create account, delete account, and login/logout account use cases and requirements.
+* **Rahul**: Implemented service methods, unit tests for service methods, and RESTful services for the create account, delete account, and login/logout account use cases and requirements.
 Wrote documentation for unit tests of requirements and RESTful service endpoint documentations for the aforementioned RESTful services.

-## Sprint 3
+## Sprint 3 \[Canceled due to COVID-19\]

 ### Objectives to complete:
 Starts Mar 2, 2020
 * Architecture model
-* Implementation of Web frontend
+* Implementation of a web frontend using Vue.js

-### Tasks completed by each member:
-* Alex:
-* Kaustav:
-* Mohamed:
-* Nicolas:
-* Rahul:
+As a susbsitute to this sprint, each team member worked on an individual assignment where they built the frontend of a website using Vue.js components and Axios to handle backend calls.
+Unfortunately, the assignment repositories cannot be made public.

-## Sprint 4
+## Sprint 4 \[Canceled due to COVID-19\]

 ### Objectives to complete:
 Starts Mar 23, 2020
-* Implementation of mobile frontend
+* Implementation of an Android mobile frontend
 * Preparation for group presentation

-### Tasks completed by each member:
-* Alex:
-* Kaustav:
-* Mohamed:
-* Nicolas:
-* Rahul: